Looking for the best places to visit in Oman?

 Not-so-fun fact: The UAE later swooped in for the title by making a carpet just a tad bit longer.

-Nonetheless, The Grand Mosque is a work of art you must see.
+Nonetheless, The Grand Mosque in Muscat is a work of art you must see.
 Its prayer hall is embellished in colorfully pleasing Mosaic patterns.
 Every corner of the mosque embodies the best of Islamic architecture.

 The Grand Mosque is more than just a mosque.
 The 416,00 square meters it covers include a luxurious library, fine gardening and marble stone walkways.